TianqiS/Learning/java/Numbers and Strings.md

 `Character ch = new Character('a');`

-- The Character class is immutable, so that once it is created, a Character object cannot be changed
+- The Character class is **immutable**, so that once it is created, a Character object cannot be changed

 - Useful Methods in the Character Class